AT&T's quarterly profit tops Wall Street estimates, shares rise

 "Perhaps the biggest impact is on wireless churn," he said, referring to the rate of customer defections.
 Churn among phone subscribers who pay a monthly bill was 0.79 percent in the quarter, the lowest in the company's history.

-AT&T lost 89,000 U.S. phone subscribers who pay a monthly bill in the quarter.
+AT&T lost 89,000 U.S. phone subscribers who pay a monthly bill in the quarter, its most lucrative customers.
 Analysts had expected a loss of 256,000, according to research firm FactSet.
+Including prepaid customers, it added 178,000 phone subscribers in the quarter.

+The company lost 199,000 video subscribers in the period overall.
+Its DirecTV Now streaming service added 152,000 subscribers, bringing the total to 500,000 since the service was launched in November.
+But that failed to offset losses by its satellite and U-verse pay-TV offerings.

 Net income attributable to AT&T rose to $3.9 billion, or 63 cents per share, in the second quarter ended June 30, from $3.4 billion, or 55 cents per share, a year earlier.